 Sacramento, CA 95814

 Through the end of June 2023, the state filing is temporarily $0–so filing beforehand can save you $70!
 When that fee returns, note that it is non-refundable, so it is critical to make sure there are no mistakes on your document.
 Submitting a proposed LLC name that is already registered to another company, for example, will result in your form being rejected.

 If you hand-deliver the form, there is an additional $15 fee.

 Mailed filings should be accompanies by a check or money order made payable to: Secretary of State.
 Do not send cash.
-In-person filings can be paid for with a credit card.
+Online and in-person filings can be paid for with a credit card.

 The Secretary of State is not very fast when it comes to LLC filings.
 You can see current processing times online.
 The timelines change depending upon volume, but you are looking at somewhere in the vicinity of several weeks unless you pay for expedite processing.

 - 4-Hour: $500